appfast-io/docs/docs/BLOCKS/bottom-bar.md

 title: Bottom Bar
 ---

-You can use this block to display a blank space on the screen.
-It can be used to add space between blocks.
+Bottom bar block allows you to display a list of items in the bottom of the screen.

 ## Common Properties